The Founder’s Journey:

 Djibouti—The Final Test

-My final deployment to Djibouti was the culmination of everything I had learned.
-In many ways, it was the capstone of my career—a battlefield of politics, negotiation, and leadership under relentless pressure.
+My final deployment was the culmination of everything I had learned.
+In many ways, it was the capstone of my career—two years within a battlefield of politics, negotiation, and leadership under relentless pressure.

 • Thousands of personnel, all with conflicting missions, all competing for the same limited resources.

-• Different military branches rotating in and out, each with their own rules and priorities.
+• Different military branches rotating in and out, each with their own rules, equipment, priorities, and requirements.

 • Tensions running high, relationships strained, and critical missions on the line.